micmejia/bible-dump/AMPC/Romans/Rom 7.md

 For I do not understand my own actions [I am baffled, bewildered].
-I do not practice _or_ accomplish what I wish, but I do the very thing that I loathe [[^b]which my moral instinct condemns].
+I do not practice _or_ accomplish what I wish, but I do the very thing that I loathe [which my moral instinct condemns].